zendesk/helm-secrets/README.md

 # Deprecation information

 Please note, this project is no longer being maintained.
-There is a active fork [jkroepke/helm-secrets](https://github.com/jkroepke/helm-secrets) and we will also contribute our future changes to it.
+There is an active fork [jkroepke/helm-secrets](https://github.com/jkroepke/helm-secrets) and we will also contribute our future changes to it.

 # Plugin for secrets management in Helm